RomicaSimon/Bug-Reporting/README.md

 User is able to register successfully with different values for "Parola" and "Confirma parola" fields.

 **Expected results:**
-User should not be able to register with different values for "Parola" and "Confirma parola" fields
+User should not be able to register with different values for "Parola" and "Confirma parola" fields.

 **Priority:**
 Normal